-- 1. The Board of Examiners decides in cases which have not been foreseen by these Regulations. - 2.
+- 1. The Board of Examiners decides in cases which have not been foreseen by these regulations. - 2.
 The Board of Examiners has the right to deviate from these regulations in individual cases, if a strict adherence will, in its opinion, result in an unfair outcome for the individual, in view of the special circumstances.

-Article 8.5 Date of coming into effect
+Article 8.5 Date of Taking Effect

-These regulations will come into force on 1 September 2024 and will be effective for the 2024/2025 academic year.
+These regulations will come into force on 1 September 2024 and will be effective for the 2024-2025 academic year.

-Adopted by the Faculty Board on 28 May, 2024.
+Adopted by the Faculty Board on May 28, 2024

-APPENDIX TO THE EDUCATION AND EXAMINATION REGULATIONS MASTER FORENSIC PSYCHOLOGY
+APPENDIX TO THE EDUCATION AND EXAMINATION REGULATIONS MASTER PSYCHOLOGY